vivekkartha/launcher-sdk/README.md

 # Launcher SDK
-Library that returns appName, versioCode, versionName, and launch package and activity of installed apps.
+Library that returns appName, versionCode, versionName, and launch package and activity of installed apps.
 Language: Kotlin
 Platform: Android